Cosmo/awesome-embedded-swift/readme.md

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, Devran Uenal has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Devran "Cosmo" Uenal has waived all copyright and related or neighboring rights to this work.